pypa/distlib/docs/internals.rst

             that will be called with (software_wheel_ver, file_wheel_ver) if they differ.
 They will both be in the form of tuples (major_ver, minor_ver).

+            It's conceivable that one might want to install only the library portion of a package -- not installing scripts, headers data and so on.
+If ``lib_only`` is specified as ``True``, only the ``site-packages`` contents will be installed.
             """

 In addition to the above, the following attributes can be identified for a